- Introducing Asprova Corporation

 Changes on the manufacturing floor as a result of the Corona pandemic

-So, Mr. Yamamoto, how do you think the manufacturing site for corona disaster is changing?
+So, Mr. Yamamoto, how do you think the manufacturing site for corona pandemic is changing?

 The number of automobiles produced in Indonesia in April fell by as much as 80% compared to the same month last year, and it will take a year or two for the country to produce the coronavirus vaccine, which will depend on fluctuating demand.